 For an applicant who lives in the State, the Department shall conduct the hearing within the California Court of Appeal district where the applicant resides.
 In the case of an applicant who lives out of the State, the hearing shall be conducted in Sacramento, California.
+Upon the motion of either party, the hearing officer may determine in the interests of fairness and expediency that a hearing authorized by this section be conducted telephonically.
+If an applicant requests that the hearing be conducted in person, the state will provide the opportunity for an in person hearing.
+The Department is in compliance with provisions of 42 CFR Part 431, Subpart E that are applicable to estate hearings.

 At the estate hearing, the applicant and/or applicant's representative shall have the opportunity to be heard, offer evidence, and present witnesses in support of the request for a waiver.
 All testimony shall be submitted under oath, affirmation, or penalty of perjury.
 The proceedings at the estate hearing shall be electronically recorded.
-The applicant and/or the applicant's representative shall be prepared to leave copies of all documents which support the applicant's request for waiver with the hearing officer.
+The applicant and/or the applicant's representative shall submit, on, before, or after the date of the hearing, until the record is closed, copies of all documents which support the applicant's request for a waiver to the hearing officer.